 Understanding Intermolecular Forces

 This deep dive covers Understanding Intermolecular Forces within Simple Molecules for GCSE Chemistry.
-Revise Simple Molecules in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 20 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
-It is section 2 of 11 in this topic.
+Revise Simple Molecules in Bonding & Structure for GCSE Chemistry with 20 exam-style questions and 21 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 3 of 11 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position